 None!
 You should note, however, that Zoey’s Control Panel only supports Google Chrome.
 Read more about web browser compatibility.

-Zoey offers a Free 14-Day Trial of their product, and they make it easy to sign up for one.
-You just enter your email address and create a password, and they’ll send a link to your inbox.
+Zoey offers a Free 14-Day Trial of their product, and they make it easy to sign up.
+Just enter your email address and create a password.
+Zoey will request a bit of information about your store, and then they’ll send a link to your inbox.

-Zoey’s dashboard is comparable to those of the industry leaders (Shopify, BigCommerce, Magento).
+Zoey’s dashboard is comparable to those of other industry leaders (Shopify, BigCommerce, Magento).
 It’s clean, simple, and easy to navigate.
 Best of all, Zoey makes their setup process easy to locate and follow.

 In general, Zoey scores highly in terms of admin ease of use.
 Adding products is simple.
 You can use the sidebar to the left to create advanced features for your products (like variables and product options) and ensure that your products rank well on search engines.